Quick Stress Relief

-HelpGuide’s Emotional Intelligence Toolkit is a step-by-step guide to controlling troublesome thoughts, managing stress and difficult emotions, improving your relationships, and following through on positive intentions.
-The Toolkit can help you to:
+HelpGuide's Emotional Intelligence Toolkit is a step-by-step guide that can help you to:

 Before we begin learning the skills of emotional intelligence that enable us to override stress and stay healthy and happy, it’s important to first take a look at things we do that can block our ability to acquire new habits.